-I am a Ph.D. student in the Department of Meteorology at Penn State, working with my advisor Fuqing Zhang.
-My research interests include atmospheric dynamics, climate variability on interannual to decadal time scales, and how the large scale atmospheric circulation interacts with regional climate.
-At the moment my research focuses on improving our understanding of the climate dynamics over the pan-Arctic region.
+I am a Ph.D. student in the Department of Meteorology at Penn State, working with my advisor Fuqing Zhang and my co-advisor Richard Alley.
+My research interests include climate variability on interannual to decadal time scales, synoptic-scale atmospheric dynamics, and interactions between regional climate variability and the general circulation of the atmosphere.
+At the moment my research focuses on improving our understanding of the links between reduced Arctic sea ice and the weather in the Northern Hemisphere mid-latitudes.

 |2013–present||Ph.D. in Atmospheric Sciences and Meteorology, Department of Meteorology, The Pennsylvania State University, University Park, Pennsylvania, United States.|